-Instead of asking, ‘will I get that promotion I put in for,’ a better tarot question about your career may be ‘what is the best move for me in my career.’
+Instead of asking, “will I get that promotion that I requested?” a better tarot question about your career may be “what is the best move for me in my career?”

-Asking the Tarot cards questions about love is always fun but try, “In your opinion what should I do about my romantic dilemma.”
-Will probably yield much better advice than ‘does he love me, or is he loyal.’
+Asking the Tarot cards questions about love is always fun, but be specific in your questioning.
+Try, “In your opinion, what should I do about my romantic dilemma?”
+This will probably yield much better advice than “does he love me?” or “is he loyal?”

-Remember, readers are human and they want to be liked, no one likes delivering bad news like a punch in the face.
+Remember, Tarot card readers are human, and they want to be liked.
+No one likes delivering bad news like a punch in the face.

 What if he doesn’t love you, and is a cheat?

 But you are about to meet the man of your dreams at the bar where you sit down to get over him, but your question didn’t cover your true love, just the person you were fixated on.

 Maybe you ask, “how can I experience the best possible love match for me in this lifetime?”
 The Tarot card reader may say “keep your options open,” and suddenly, you are in a brighter place.